Testing Quantum Mechanics using Noisy Quantum Computers: Bell's Theorem and Tensor/Neural Networks

 \section{Bell's Theorem and Tensor/Neural Networks}

 Bell's theorem \cite{BellTheorem} and its conceptually simpler\footnote{ The GHZ variant is simpler in the sense that every measurement outcome is fixed according to quantum mechanics and simultaneously inconsistent with a local hidden variable theory.
 In contrast, Bell's original theorem only establishes a probabilistic Bell inequality.
-However, the GHZ variant involves three qubits instead of two.} GHZ variant \cite{BellGHZ,MerminBellGHZ,PhotonBellGHZ} show that local hidden variable theories are incompatible with quantum mechanics.
+However, the GHZ variant involves three qubits instead of two.} GHZ variant \cite{BellGHZ,MerminBellGHZ,PhotonBellGHZ} show that local hidden variable theories are incompatible with quantum mechanics under the assumption that information can not travel faster than a certain speed.
 In \appref{app:GHZ}, we review the GHZ variant.
 In \appref{app:realism}, we then discuss why tensor networks and neural networks are not local hidden variable theories [spoiler: \eqsref{eq:realism} and \eqref{eq:local realism} are not satisfied] and can therefore bypass Bell's theorem (and its variants).
-Invoking a superdeterminism \cite{superdeterminism} loophole \cite{bellLoopholes} is not necessary.
+Other possible ways for EmQM to avoid Bell's theorem include the superdeterminism \cite{superdeterminism} loophole \cite{bellLoopholes} and the possibility that information in the underlying theory could travel faster than light, which could occur if the speed of light is also an emergent phenomena \cite{WenEmergent}.